spaceape/libemc/README.md

   either directly or by sidecar connections);
 - operate on top of a lower level P2P or broadcast protocol (network, UART or even SPI) but do not monopolize it - i.e. allow other traffic on the interface as well;
+- a single EMC pipeline is allowed on the same interface;
 - low overhead;
 - accept both buffered and unbuffered input;
 - allow support for encryption, trancoding, compression, filtering, etc. on the interface.

-# 2. Principle of operation
+# 2. Operation

 EMC processes messages in a _pipeline_, comprising of one or more independent _stages_.
 A _reactor_ is responsible for instantiating and managing a pipeline.
 A reactor allows an